 How Much Should I Save?

+If you have realised the importance of saving money, you are probably wondering how much should I save.
 As a rule of thumb, it is generally considered saving 10% of income a good place to start, if you can save more even better.
 Always make regular contributions to your savings, if you put aside 10% every month you will likely reach your savings goals a lot quicker.

 Should I Save in Savings Accounts?